threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/gateway_domain.md

 Some DNS providers only allow NS records that start with the letters "ns".
 In this case the second form using the "ns" subdomains is fine—it will fall under the CNAME wildcard and ultimately resolve the the gateway's IP address.

-For more information on this feature, refer the [ZOS documentation](https://github.com/threefoldtech/zosbase/blob/main/docs/internals/gateway/readme#implementation-details).

 ## Public Config

 Gateway nodes are those that have a public config with at least a public IPv4 address specified.
 Adding a domain is optional, and can be done via the same process as documented [here](../../dashboard/farms/your_farms#public-configuration).